rlemaigre/Easy-DnD/README.md

 * `dragInProgress` : true if a drag operation is in progress, false otherwise
 * `dragType` : the type of the current drag operation
 * `dragData` : the data of the current drag operation
+* `dragPosition` : the current position of the mouse relative to the document

 The following demo displays information about the current drag operation when it is in progress :